nic-avant/spacelift/TEMPORAL.md

 ## Project Temporal Integration

-This project uses Temporal for robust workflow management, specifically for handling Spacelift webhook events and stack execution workflows.
+This project uses Temporal to automate the execution of dependent Spacelift stacks.
+When a stack finishes running, the system automatically identifies and triggers runs for any stacks that depend on it.
+Dependencies are declared using Spacelift stack labels in the format `dependsOn:stack-id`.

+### Flow Overview
+1. A stack completes execution
+2. Webhook receives notification
+3. Temporal workflow is triggered
+4. System queries Spacelift for stacks with matching dependency labels
+5. Child workflows are spawned to trigger runs for dependent stacks
+6. Retries and error handling ensure reliable execution

 ### Key Temporal Concepts